frconor-ebook/meditations/_posts/2025-05-08-the-good-shepherd.md

 To Him, each one of us is unique.
 We can say with perfect accuracy: "He loved me and gave himself up for me" (Gal.
 2:20).
 He distinguishes my voice from many others.

 It\'s said that a mother always knows the voice of her child.
 Maternity is one of the characteristics of Our Father God.

-No Christian really has the right to say that they\'re alone, because Christ is always with them.
+No Christian really has the right to say that they\'re alone, because Christ is always with him.
 So is His Mother.

 If he or she is lost in the byways of wrongdoing, the Good Shepherd is already out searching for them.